Albeoris/Memoria/README.md

 # Scripting (for modmakers)
 1. Make a copy of an existing item from the "StreamingAssets\Scripts" folder.
-2. Add the "using Memoria;" and change a namespace to your own.
+2. Change a namespace to your own.
-3. To make some changes.
+3. Make some changes.
 4. Run Memoria.Compiler.exe from the "Compiler".
 5. Run the game, test all of you can and see Memoria.log and output_log.txt for errors.

 Now you can change mechanics of battle actions.
 In the future I will add more scriptable entries.
 Also you can use a Visual Studio project from the "Project" folder.
 It will load every .cs file from the "Sources\Battle" folder.
 Be careful - future updates could remove your changes.
-To make your own copies if it possible. https://www.youtube.com/watch?v=cU4T3GSIjxs
+Please make your own copies if it possible. https://www.youtube.com/watch?v=cU4T3GSIjxs

-# Exported types (for developers)
+# Restrictions (for developers)
-1. Write you own type.
-Keep all members and its signature (private SerializeField too), name **and namespace**.
-2. Mark it with ExportedTypeAttribute
-3. Run patcher
-4. Copy hash of type from console or Memoria.log and past to the ExportedTypeAttribute
-5. Run the game, test all of you can and see output_log.txt for errors.
+1. **Please** don't change any data that can be sent to the game server developers!
+We don't want any trouble.
+2. Don't change a serializable data that can be deserialized by a Unity Engine.
+The game will crash or corrupt.

 # Debugging (for developers)